Two words: corrupt, busted.

 Because of a recent lightning-strike, my gaming-rig literally spiked... and died...

 But, thanks to very nice family-members I got replacement components, very quickly ;) :P since I was getting quite a few bucks in insurance (eventually, may'16) I decided to completely upgrade the whole rig.

-After spending an afternoon researching, I eventually landed on the following choices:
+After spending an afternoon researching (after months of contemplating on models and makes), I eventually landed on the following choices: